PavanRangani/docs/docs/prd/philanthropy/grant.md

 ### UI Requirement

-- When Grant/Contribution is created in context of Organization, `Organization` or `Non Profit Organization` and `Organization group` can not be changed.
+- When Grant is created in context of Organization, `Organization` or `Non Profit Organization` and `Organization group` can not be changed.
 - When organization is already selected, it shows only projects of that organization in `Project` dropdown.
 When organization is not selected, project dropdown shows all available projects in dropdown.
 When user first select project, organization will be prefilled based on it.
-- When new project name is entered by user, shows `New` tag in Project field
+- When new project name is entered by user, shows `New` tag in Project field.
-- When there isn't any foundation available for the family, While adding contribution it shows error in organization field and doesn't allow to create contribution. [see this](https://drive.google.com/file/d/1I7QlryPrK0wfCJ4fBtkFWbZ6hXijtBWf/view)
 - When adding a Grant, the organization shows an error if it is Terminated or Archived.
 Error text: `This Organization is Archived/Terminated`.
 - Default [One-time](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScUSE7UOKcDCbLh7TphcAXm8) is selected in type.
 - For [Multi Year](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScUorQ_9hKmZ3tCOxNgXFC9c)